ustuehler/home-assistant-amazing-marvin/README.md

 - Supports configuration via the [integrations](https://my.home-assistant.io/redirect/integrations/) dashboard
 - Supports installation via [HACS](https://hacs.xyz/)

+## Contributing

+See the [Contributing Guide](CONTRIBUTING.md) for instructions on how to set up a local environment for development and testing.

 ## Credits

 The project structure is inspired by [cookiecutter-homeassistant-custom-component](https://github.com/oncleben31/cookiecutter-homeassistant-custom-component).